8200 Fairgrounds Road

 Important News for all Boone County Veterans.
 Click here to read more.

-For more "Happenings Around the Township" click here.
+For more details and "Happenings Around the Township" click here.

 Belvidere Township is dedicated to doing the best job of snow removal possible, within the restrains of reasonable cost.
 By its nature, there will always be someone who is plowed first or last.
 We operate on routes designed to best utilize our equipment and to give the fastest economic service possible.
 Conditions such as: when snow starts and stops, how wet or deep, and or how windy affect the timing, method and success of snow removal.
 There are times when it is impossible to make progress and we may have to delay starting or pull off the road.
 And there are times and conditions where we may only plow to keep roads open.
 Your understanding and cooperation is very important to our efforts.
 With the best planning and efforts, there are still things that go wrong.
 If you need to report special problems, please call 815-544-2029 and leave a message.
 Snow crews can operate all hours of the night, so patience and understanding can go a long way.

 Illinois Department of Transportation - click here for "Winter Road Conditions".

 It is well established that the settlement of Boone County began in 1835.
 In that year there were permanent settlers in several of the townships.
 At that time there was no defined area called Boone County and the townships had numbers but no names.

 The townships were very important to the early settlers.
 They were made up of thirty six sections of land, each section being one mile square.
 As the settlers filed claims to their land, their purchases were described in the deed as a fraction of a numbered section in a certain numbered township.
 The need for names for the townships was obvious.

 To read more about Boone County click HERE.

 Belvidere Township 1975-1999 click here to learn more.